shivanshprataps202-arch/mini-css/README.md

 # mini-css
-This is mini-CSS project with HTML and CSS.
+This is mini-CSS Project with HTML and CSS.